cthoyt/cthoyt.github.io/_posts/2022/2022-11-15-opencheck.md

 My first thought was that there are tons of ORCID-Twitter connections available under the CC0 license through Wikidata that they could use to complement this content.
-The following SPARQL query retrieves all of these links:
+The following SPARQL query retrieves all these links:

 ```sparql
 SELECT ?item ?itemLabel ?orcid ?twitter